Gustice/SmartDmxBridge/README.md

   * Telnet shell is open
 * Syslog is no real syslog ... it only uses the correct port
 * Coredump-feature should be enabled
+* Nextion Driver has still some unpleasant spots that need finalization